 Tumors are excised, or Mohs micrographic surgery—in which tissue borders are progressively excised until specimens are tumor-free (as determined by microscopic examination during surgery)—is done if clinically appropriate.
 Metastasis is unusual.

-Because atypical fibroxanthomas seem to be related to ultraviolet (UV) exposure, a number of measures are recommended to limit exposure.
+Because atypical fibroxanthomas are associated with ultraviolet (UV) exposure, a number of measures are recommended to limit exposure.

 Sun avoidance: Seeking shade, minimizing outdoor activities between 10 AM and 4 PM (when sun's rays are strongest), and avoiding sunbathing and the use of tanning beds